AartiPBhagat/Lego-sets-popularity/README.md

 Everyone loves Lego (unless you ever stepped on one).
 Did you know by the way that "Lego" was derived from the Danish phrase leg godt, which means "play well"?
 Unless you speak Danish, probably not.

-This small project analyzes a fascinating dataset on every single Lego block that has ever been built!
+This project analyzes a fascinating dataset on every single Lego block that has ever been built!

 Python Modules used : pandas, matplotlib
 Methods used for uploading file and analysis : read_csv(), head(), gorupby(), .loc[], .nunique(), statistics : .mean(), .count(), .sum(), etc.

-There is much more analsis possible but this is beginner level.